-On August 18, 2016, we executed a Letter of Offer by and among GEO and HSBC Bank Australia Limited (the "Letter of Offer") providing for a bank guarantee line and bank guarantee/standby sub-facility in an aggregate amount of AUD100 million, or \$70.1 million, based on exchange rates in effect as of December 31, 2019 (collectively, the "Bank Guarantee Facility").
-The Bank Guarantee Facility allows GEO to provide letters of credit to assure performance of certain obligations of its wholly owned subsidiary relating to its secure facility project in Ravenhall, located near Melbourne, Australia.
-In accordance with the Ravenhall Contract, upon the completion of a certain period of operations, the Bank Guarantee Facility was reduced during the fourth quarter of 2019 to approximately AUD58 million, or \$40.7 million, based on exchange rates in effect as of December 31, 2019.
+On August 18, 2016, we executed a Letter of Offer by and among GEO and HSBC Bank Australia Limited (the "Letter of Offer") providing for a bank guarantee line and bank guarantee/standby sub-facility in an aggregate amount of AUD100 million, or \$70.6 million, based on exchange rates in effect as of December 31, 2018 (collectively, the "Bank Guarantee Facility").
+The Bank Guarantee Facility allows GEO to provide letters of credit to assure performance of certain obligations of its wholly owned subsidiary relating to its prison project in Ravenhall, located near Melbourne, Australia.
 The Bank Guarantee Facility is unsecured.
 The issuance of letters of credit under the Bank Guarantee Facility is subject to the satisfaction of the conditions precedent specified in the Letter of Offer.
 Letters of credit issued under the bank guarantee lines are due on demand and letters of credit issued under the bank guarantee/standby sub-facility cannot have a duration exceeding twelve months.
 The Bank Guarantee Facility may be terminated by HSBC Bank Australia Limited on 90 days written notice.
-As of December 31, 2019, there was AUD58 million in letters of credit issued under the Bank Guarantee Facility.
+As of December 31, 2018, there was AUD100 million in letters of credit issued under the Bank Guarantee Facility.

-As of December 31, 2019, we had \$778.0 million in aggregate borrowings outstanding under the Term Loan and \$520.7 million in borrowings under the Revolver, and approximately \$62.0 million in letters of credit which left \$317.0 million in additional borrowing capacity under the Revolver.
+As of December 31, 2018, we had \$788.0 million in aggregate borrowings outstanding under the Term Loan and \$490.8 million in borrowings under the Revolver, and approximately \$62.3 million in letters of credit which left \$346.9 million in additional borrowing capacity under the Revolver.
 In addition, we have the ability to increase the Senior Credit Facility by an additional \$450.0 million, subject to lender demand and prevailing market conditions and satisfying the relevant borrowing conditions thereunder.
 Refer to Note 13 - Debt in the notes to our audited consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.